uclahs-cds/pipeline-call-sSNV/README.md

 # pipeline-call-sSNV

 ## Overview
 This pipeline performs somatic SNV calling given a pair of tumor/normal BAM.
-3 somatic SNV algorithms are available and described below.
-Each algorithm will run independently of each other.
+3 somatic SNV callers are available and described below.
+Each caller will run independently of each other.
-The mutect2 algorithm can also take multiple samples and tumor only samples.
+The mutect2 caller can also take multiple samples and tumor only samples.

-## Somatic SNV algorithms:
+## Somatic SNV callers:
 * Somatic Sniper
 * Strelka2
 * Mutect2